Elias-Black/Landing-CMS/README.md

   ...
 ```
 ### Text
-You can to call your fields by alias.
+You can to call your Fields by Alias.

 **Example:**
 ```php